-Date: November 12, 2019

-Sheriff Al Nienhuis is issuing a scam alert.
+Date: May 27, 2020

+A new twist on an old scam is currently making its way through Hernando County.

-Once again, at least one citizen has contacted the Hernando County Sheriff's Office to report they have received a telephone call (sometimes the calls are automated) from someone identifying him or herself as being from the Hernando County Sheriff's Office (HCSO).
-The caller tells the victim there is a warrant for his or her arrest and in order to "clear this up" a sum of money and/or a "green dot card" must be paid immediately.
+In recent days, three citizens have contacted the Hernando County Sheriff's Office to report they have received a telephone call from an individual identifying himself as being from the Hernando County Sheriff's Office (HCSO).

+The caller, who identifies himself as Sgt.
+Killingsworth, tells the victim there is a warrant for his or her arrest for not appearing for jury duty, and in order to "clear this up" a sum of money must be paid immediately.
+The scammers have also left voicemails directing the victims to call a bogus telephone number where an automated message informs the victim they are calling the Hernando County Sheriff's Office warrants section.